-The Board has established an Audit Committee and an Investment and Risk Committee, which have been delegated oversight responsibilities as set forth in their respective charters.

-The Audit Committee is comprised of one independent non-executive director, who acts as Committee chair, and three executive directors.
-The Audit Committee is mandated with key responsibilities including, in part:
+The Board has established a Board Audit Committee, Investment Committee and Risk Committee, which have been delegated oversight responsibilities as set forth in their respective charters.
+Each Committee is comprised of one independent non-executive director (who also chairs the Audit Committee) and three executive directors.
+Under the terms of their charters, the key responsibilities of each of the Committees are summarized below.